arduino/docs-content/content/arduino-cloud/02.features/10.triggers/triggers.md

 ## Setup & Configuration

-To use triggers, you will need to set up a Thing and at least one variable that you want to assign the trigger to.
-In our case, we chose to set up a boolean called `button`.

 ***If you are unfamiliar with how to set up a Thing and variables, head on over to the [Getting Started with the Arduino IoT Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) article.***

-**1.** If you haven't already done so, head over to the Things tab and create a new Thing, create a variable, and set up your device including a working network connection.
+**1.** Head over to the Things tab and create a new Thing, create a variable, and set up your device including a working network connection.

 **2.** Upload your code to the board you want to use.
-If you don't have existing code you want to connect the Trigger to, you can use the example sketch found below.
-It's a simple button sketch setting our button boolean equal to true each time a button connected to Pin D3 is pressed.
+For demonstration purposes, we'll use a [simple button](#example-code) sketch setting our button boolean equal to true each time a button connected to Pin D3 is pressed.
+You can of course set this up in whatever way you'd like.

 **3.** Go to [Arduino Cloud home](https://cloud.arduino.cc/home/) and click on **Triggers**.